-22.3 Where the funding of Mayoral functions is required to be met by a precept issued by the Combined Authority due to the costs of the exercise of the functions not being met, either in whole or part, by the Constituent Authorities, or from other resources available to the Combined Authority, the proposed precept shall be submitted to Cabinet for consideration and approval as part of the funding proposals for Mayoral functions in the draft Budget, and must be issued before the 1st March in the financial year preceding that for which it is issued.
+34.3 Where the funding of Mayoral functions is required to be met by a precept issued by the Combined Authority due to the costs of the exercise of the functions not being met, either in whole or part, by the Constituent Authorities, or from other resources available to the Combined Authority, the proposed precept shall be submitted to Cabinet for consideration and approval as part of the funding proposals for Mayoral functions in the draft Budget, and must be issued before the 1st March in the financial year preceding that for which it is issued.

-23. Members' Allowances
+Members' Allowances

-- 23.1 The Combined Authority may pay travel and subsistence allowances to its Members in accordance with a scheme drawn up and approved by the Cabinet. - 23.2 The Combined Authority may pay allowances to the Mayor, in accordance with recommendations made by its independent remuneration panel contained in a report submitted by the panel to the Cabinet.
+- 34.4 The Combined Authority may pay travel and subsistence allowances to its Members in accordance with a scheme drawn up and approved by the Cabinet (Appendix IV).
+The Combined Authority may pay travel and subsistence allowances to its Members and members of the Tees Valley Local Enterprise Partnership in accordance with a scheme drawn up and approved by the Cabinet - 34.5 The Combined Authority may pay allowances to the Mayor, in accordance with recommendations made by its independent remuneration panel contained in a report submitted by the panel to the Cabinet.